 Today they cover over 300 acres and include several dry docks as well as fitting and repairing basins.

 Tourism remains an important aspect of living in Portsmouth.

-Historically, like much of the UK, tourism thrived with the arrivals of the railways.
+Historically, like much of the UK, tourism thrived with the arrival of the railways.

 Improved transport links and the mass appeal of seaside holidays saw Portsmouth Southsea garner huge popularity.

-If you are thinking of living in Portsmouth, you will certainly need to know the price of properties.
+If you are thinking of calling Portsmouth home, you will certainly need to know the price of properties in the area.